folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ##### Budget information

 *   **Fiscal year (required).** For a current budget, this value is defaulted to the current fiscal year value.
 *   **Status (required).** Select the status of the budget: Active, Closed, Frozen, Inactive, Planned.
 Active means the budget is open, Closed means the budget is closed, Frozen means the budget has been put on pause, Inactive means the fund is no longer in use, and Planned means the budget is assigned to a future fiscal year.
-Note: The budget must be active to successfully open an order or for an invoice to be fully paid against it.
+Note: The budget must be active to successfully open an order or for an invoice to be approved and paid.
 *   **Allowable expenditure percentage.** The percentage of the budget balance allowed for expenditures.
+Leave this field blank to allow unrestricted expenditures.
 A value of 100 restricts expenditures to the available balance.
 A value greater than 100 allows expenditures beyond the available balance.
 A value of 0 restricts expenditures to 0.
-Leave this field blank to allow unrestricted expenditures.
 *   **Allowable encumbrance percentage.** The percentage of the budget balance allowed for encumbrances.
+Leave this field blank to allow unrestricted encumbrances.
 A value of 100 restricts encumbrances to the available balance.
 A value greater than 100 allows encumbrances beyond the available balance.
 A value of 0 restricts encumbrances to 0.
-Leave this field blank to allow unrestricted encumbrances.
 *   **Allocated (required).** Enter a numeric value of money to initially allocate to the budget.
 Values with or without decimals are accepted (100 or 100.00).
 To create a budget without allocated money, enter a value of 0.
 Inputting a value of 0 doesn’t generate an allocation transaction.
 An initial allocation can be made after creating the budget.
 For more information, see [Allocating money to a budget](#allocating-money-to-a-budget).